raadbintareaf/Twitter-Crawler/README.md

-Twitter post activity: result of posting this tweet for over a month, contains counter for how many likes, link clicks and hashtag clicks.
+**Twitter post activity**: result of posting this tweet for over a month, contains counter for how many likes, link clicks and hashtag clicks.
 ![img](https://github.com/raadbintareaf/Twitter-Crawler/blob/master/tweet%20activity.PNG)